Why I Came To South Korea

-I decided to try ESL teaching here in South Korea not because there were no teaching jobs available in the Philippines for me then.
+I decided to try ESL teaching here in South Korea not because there were no good jobs available in the Philippines.
 As a matter of fact, I had to cut short my employment back home in 2013 to come here.
 That time I was employed as Principal of a basic education institution.
 To earn extra, I also worked as a part-time instructor in a college and academic consultant in another school .

 I had no problem finding jobs in the Philippines.